Abdul Qadir (cricketer): First-class career

-Abdul Qadir played first-class cricket for Lahore, Punjab and Habib Bank Limited cricket teams from 1975–1995.
+Qadir played first-class cricket for Lahore, Punjab and Habib Bank Limited cricket teams from 1975 to 1995.
 During his first-class career, he achieved five or more wickets in an innings on seventy-five occasions, and ten or more wickets in a match twenty-one times.
 He also scored two centuries and eight half centuries in first-class cricket.

-Abdul Qadir made his debut for Habib Bank against United Bank Limited at the National Stadium during the 1975–76 season.
+He made his debut for Habib Bank against United Bank Limited at the National Stadium during the 1975–76 season.
 He took seven wickets in the match conceding 93 runs, including six wickets for 67 runs in the first innings.
 Qadir played for Lahore C and took six wickets for 17 runs against Bahawalpur, his best bowling figures of the season.

-Abdul Qadir played 209 first-class matches and took 960 wickets with an average of 23.24.
+Qadir played 209 first-class matches and took 960 wickets with an average of 23.24.
 His best bowling figures for an innings were nine wickets for 56 runs, whereas his best performance for a match was 13 wickets for 101 runs.
-As a batsman, he scored 3,740 runs, averaging 18.33 from 247 innings.
+He was a useful lower-order batsman who scored two first-class centuries and eight fifties, his highest innings being 112.
+He scored 3,740 runs, averaging 18.33 from 247 innings.
 He also scored two centuries and eight fifties.
-Abdul Qadir's highest score in the format was 112 runs.
 Qadir played his last first-class match in 1994.